SobhanBose/SobhanBose/README.md

 ## Currently working on
 <ul>
   <li> MicroURL : A web-based url shortner.
 Have completed the backend stuff but too lazy to do the frontend designing :sleepy: </li>
-  <li> An AI for my 2v2 Chess game using Nega-Max and Apha-Beta Pruning
+  <li> An AI for my 2v2 Chess game using Nega-Max and Apha-Beta Pruning.
+I've got it working but it needs some serious improvements.
 </ul>